My philosophy is:

 Thanks to a circuitous educational and early-career path, I am also a polished presenter and writer.
 I welcome the opportunity to advocate for UX best practices both with clients as well as with internal leadership, and I enjoy presenting and pitching my own work.
-I also enjoy writing and, I’ve had the chance to write about technology, design and experience for uxmag.com and uxclub.com, and also enjoy sharing my thoughts on design and technology on Medium.
+I also enjoy writing, and I’ve had the chance to write about technology, design and user experience for A List Apart, uxmag.com and uxclub.com.
+You can learn more about my writing here.

-For more about my background, find me on LinkedIn or get in touch.
+For more about my professional background or to get in touch, find me on LinkedIn.